 Our Senegal office is in Dakar and our training staff are located around our projects in Kaffrine, Fatick, and Koungheul.
 Our collaborative partners are helping us achieve a variety of impacts.
 Through our partnership with the United Nation’s International Organization for Migration (IOM), we are teaching returned migrants to use the Forest Garden Approach, helping them sustainably rebuild their lives.
 Learn more about our work with IOM.

-Our Tanzania office is in Dar Es Salaam and our training staff are located near our projects in Singida and Tabora.
+Our Tanzania office is in Singida and our training staff are located near our projects in Singida and Tabora.
 Our many collaborative partnerships in Tanzania allow us to reach far more people than we could alone.
 Together, we are achieving water access, crop resilience, environmental protection, and more.

 Our Uganda office is in Kampala and our training staff are located near our projects in Lira and Kole.
 Our collaborative partnership with AFRIPORT helps us expand our reach and support the farmers we serve in accessing markets.